After the Olympic losses, double Swedish revenge in biathlon straight away

 There were no individual medals for the Swedish biathlon women during the Olympics in Italy.

-But when Elvira Öberg took to the World Cup tracks again, nothing could stop the Swede from her third World Cup victory of the season.
-The 27-year-old landed all 20 of her shots and had the best pace in the individual race throughout.
+But when Elvira Öberg returned to the World Cup tracks, nothing could stop her from taking her third World Cup victory of the season.
+The 27-year-old hit all 20 shots and had the best pace throughout the distance race.

 “Absolutely crazy”

 It was like it happened by itself today.
-It's crazy that I shot four zeros and did so well.
-I had very good focus at the shooting range.
+It's crazy that I'm shooting four clean rounds and doing great.
+I had very good focus at the range.
 You have to take the opportunity to enjoy it, she says in SVT's broadcast.

-The fact that things went better this time than during the Olympics in Italy does not surprise Elvira Öberg.
+The fact that things went better this time than during the Olympic competitions in Italy does not surprise Elvira Öberg.

-There's more oxygen in the air here.
-Slightly colder temperatures.
+More oxygen in the air here.
+Slightly colder temperature.
 Hard, nice trails.
 This is a place I really enjoy and it suits my skiing very well.
-It doesn't get any better than this, she says.
+Then it doesn't get any harder than this, she says.

-Never before have Elvira and Hanna Öberg finished first and second respectively in a World Cup competition, and for a long time it looked like it would be a sibling duel for the victory.
-Then Hanna missed a shot in the last shooting round, which meant that Elvira's victory was assured.
-In individual races, each missed shot means there will be a one-minute time penalty instead of a penalty loop.
+Never before have Elvira and Hanna Öberg finished first and second respectively in a World Cup competition and for a long time it looked like it would be a sibling duel for the victory.
+Then Hanna missed a shot in the final shooting round, which meant that Elvira's victory was assured.
+In distance races, each missed shot means a one-minute time penalty instead of a penalty loop.

 “Bombproof”

 It was about time.
-It's a shame she was ahead.
-No, she actually shot 20 out of 20 so she is a well-deserved winner, says Hanna Öberg and continues:
+It was a shame that she was ahead.
+No, she actually shot 20 out of 20, so she is a well-deserved winner, says Hanna Öberg and continues:

 I felt as stable as ever.
 The prone series felt bombproof.
 It was a nice feeling.

-Being able to show great achievements after a less successful Olympics makes her happy.
+Being able to show off great achievements after a less successful Olympics makes her happy.

-Anna Magnusson came eighth, Anna-Karin Heijdenberg was 13th, Linn Gestblom 24th and Ella Halvarsson 51st.
+Anna Magnusson came sixth, Anna-Karin Heijdenberg was 13th, Linn Gestblom was 24th and Ella Halvarsson was 51st.

-On Friday it's the men's turn to compete in a distance race in Kontiolax.
+On Friday it's the men's turn to run a distance race in Kontiolax.

 Loading related articles...